AdaCore/aws/docs/source/using_aws.rst

 to True.
 This will start a server and activate the `SSL` layer by default.
 A secure server must use a valid certificate, the default one is |DEFAULT_CERTIFICATE|.
-This certificate has been created by the `OpenSSL` tool and is valid until year 2008.
+This certificate has been created by the `OpenSSL` or `GNUTLS` tool and is valid until year 2008.
 Yet, this certificate has not been signed.
 To build a secure server user's can rely on, you must have a valid certificate signed by one of the **Certificate Authorities**.

 The certificate to be used must be specified before starting the secure server with `AWS.Server.Set_Security`: